alexholmes/hdfs-file-slurper/README.md

 worth bearing the following items in mind.

 * Files must be moved into the local source directory, which is an atomic operation in Linux.
 If files are copied or written to directly in the local source directory the result of the slurper is undetermined.
+The caveat here is that you can write to a hidden file in the directory (filenames that start with ".") which will be ignored, and after the write is complete remove the leading period from the filename at which point it will be copied next time the script runs.
 * Make sure your filenames are globally unique to avoid name collisions in HDFS.
 * Ideally write a custom script to map the local files into HDFS directories using a data partitioning scheme that makes sense for your data.
 For example if you are moving log files into HDFS, then you may want to extract the date/time from